The Building Project of the

 - Our church adopted a local nursing home to which we minister.
 Every month our Pathfinders and Adventurers and others visit the residents and lead out in an hour of praise, worship, prayer, and special performances.

-- We conduct yearly VBS (Vacation Bible School) activities for church and community youth during summer vacation at which there is always heavy community youth participation.
+- We conduct yearly Vacation Bible School (VBS) activities for church and community youth during summer vacation at which there is always heavy community youth participation.

-- Twice monthly we conduct AY (Adventist Youth) programs to which we particularly try to attract community youth.
+- Twice monthly we conduct Adventist Youth (AY) programs to which we particularly try to attract community youth.

-- We have free monthly community concerts with local Christian artists typically not affiliated with the SDA church that we promote throughout the community.
+- We have free monthly community concerts with local Christian artists that we promote throughout the community.

-- Since we meet for Church on Saturdays, on Sundays we are able to rent our Sanctuary to local church groups that worship on Sundays without a building of their own.
-Currently we rent to one group on Sunday mornings, and until recently we also rented to another group in the afternoons.
+- Since we meet for church on Saturdays, we are able to rent our Sanctuary on Sundays to local church groups that worship on Sundays without a building of their own.

 - We also rent our fellowship hall behind the church to organizations engaged in various community outreach programs.

-Waldorf is a culturally and racially diverse community, and our church reflects that.
-Our pastor Volodymyr Grinchenko is from the Ukraine, and we have elders from Jamaica, Guyana, and of course the US, and our Music Minister is from Brazil.
-There are about 23 different nationalities represented within our 120 seat church; we also have a relatively high percentage of current duty or retired DOD families.
-We’ve moved to two services to try to accommodate everyone, but are unable to do so when we have special programs or have many community guests.
-We also have many young families (about 90% of our attendees are in their 50’s or younger – most are younger), and don’t have space for the associated youth and children to meet in their various Sabbath School classes on Saturday mornings.
-The adults have a similar problem.
+Waldorf is a diverse community and our church reflects that.
+Our pastor, Dr. Tim Crosby, is from the beautiful state of Tennessee and we have members from Jamaica, Guyana, Guam, the Philippines, Nigeria, and many other nations – and, of course, the U.S. Our Music Minister is from Brazil!
+We are blest with about 23 different nationalities represented and attendance averages 160 within our 120 seat church, so it had been a bit tight.
+We also have a relatively high percentage of current duty or retired DoD families.
+We had to move to two services to try to accommodate everyone, but for special programs our deacons work dilligently to ensure that guests in addition to members as much as possible are accommodated though it can be very challenging.
+We also have many young families (about 90% of our attendees are in their 50’s or younger – most are younger), and didn't have space for the associated youth and children to meet in their various Sabbath School classes on Saturday mornings.
+The adults had a similar problem.
+Things have improved since we moved into our new sanctuary building in the spring of 2016, but we have much more to accomplish in the service of the Lord.

-While we have many ministries and outreach activities, our core mission remains attracting everyone to a deeper relationship with our God and with each other, and helping them take to heart the fact that we are saved by faith in Christ alone, and since our outward works is an indicator of our inward faith, God expects us to grow into morally responsible beings who reflect him and attract others to Him.
-All our ministries are in service to being this type of shining light within the community.
+While we have many ministries and outreach activities, our core mission remains encouraging everyone to a deeper relationship with our God and with each other and helping them take to heart that in fact we are saved by faith in Christ alone, and since our outward works is an indicator of our inward faith, God expects us to grow into morally responsible beings who reflect Him and attract others to Him.
+All our ministries exist bring this shining light to the community.

-Our church sits on 5 acres on Rte 228 about half mile before the intersection with Crain Hwy – essentially in the middle of Waldorf on a busy thoroughfare.
-In 2009 Waldorf was the fastest growing town in Maryland, and as stated above, we have been the fastest growing church within our conference.
-We need to build a new facility to continue adequately serving our membership and our community.
-We have a 4-phase plan totaling $4.8 million, the first phase of which is a new sanctuary for $1.2 million.
-The other three phases comprise a gym, additional church classrooms, and a school.
+Our church sits on 5 acres on Rte 228 about half mile before the intersection with Crain Highway – essentially in the middle of Waldorf on a busy thoroughfare.
+Our continuos growth spurrs us onto bigger acts of faith, namely a bigger church complex.
+We have a 4-phase plan totaling $4.8 million – the first phase of which is a new $1.5 million sanctuary, which is now complete.
+The other three phases comprise a gym with showers, additional church classrooms, and an elementary school.

-Having played such an active role within the community, we are inviting community members to help make our vision a reality by contributing to our building program.
-Respond generously to our capital campaign; it will truly be a gift that keeps on giving back to the community.
+We have been and continue to have an active role within the community and so we are inviting community members to help make this vision a reality by contributing to the church building program.
+Give generously to this capital campaign; it will truly be a gift that keeps on giving back to the community.
 We plan to have several donor recognition programs including providing layouts within a church promotional publication, providing construction phase yard signs, and providing engraved name plates on a donor plaque.
-Please join us.
+Please join us!